tapasrastogi2411/African-Impact-Challenge/README.md

 	2) After the feature is implemented after passing all the test cases, a pull request into "develop" is created.
 	3) One of our group members will be responsible to review the code and accept the pull request.
 If a conflict occurs, the code reviewer and members involved in the conflict will communicate to resolve the issue.
 	4) At the end of the sprint, "main" branch will pull from "develop"

+## Project Notes

+So far, the frontend of the project displays nicely for wide monitors (not laptops or mobile phones).
+In future development we will make this more flexible.